Visperi/OsrsHelper-lite/README.md

 In this project the term modular means that any family of bot commands (sorted into cogs) can be enabled or disabled on the go, or even completely removed without any impact on the bot!
 New families of commands can easily be developed and added by anyone, as long as they follow the common cog structure.
-No fear of breaking the whole bot since the commands are isolated in their respective cogs!
+No fear of breaking the whole bot since the commands are isolated into their respective cogs!

 ## Setup